Discover fun & effective tools to set limits, create family harmony

 These videos are the guts of the program.
 One for each module, they provide everything that you’ll need to launch the program and turn things around in a caring and effective way.
 Simplifying and synthesizing concepts into practical tools, the presentations are highly educational as well as entertaining.

-2 Private Consultations with Dr. Mac (20 minutes each)
+Private Consultation with Dr. Mac (30 minutes)

 Key Practices and Tools provided for each module

 Parents will be given small and simple assignments to carry out and practice, depending on the specific module.
 Examples include the completion of the family assessments listed below, or placing notes around the house as reminders.

 Current Family Assessment

 This fifty-point questionnaire will help you to identify the strengths and areas for improvement in your family.
 Compare the scores you give your family with those given by your partner or other family members, and then create goals together.

 This questionnaire offers a way to examine the similarities and differences between your current family and your “family of origin,” the family you grew up in.
 Then you can consider whether or not you’re making unwise compensations for childhood experiences.

 The “repair kit” is equally helpful with adults and kids alike.
 It’s an effective communications tool and procedure for sharing feelings and resolving conflict in constructive ways, allowing family members to feel better while learning how to prevent emotional flooding.